 My career path has changed quite a lot.
 When I was little I had a very vivid imagination so one day I wanted to be an author and write books and the next I wanted to be a marine biologist and study animals.
 But I think at the core of it all, I've always really loved stories.
 And I think that kind of love of literature and books kind of evolved into TV and film.
 From when I was 11 or 12, acting seemed like the best option.
 I was kind of an introverted kid but when I was on the stage or playing a character I felt a lot more confident and powerful.

 Weren't you working in a movie theatre before Stranger Things?

 Yeah, for two years.
 I actually continued to work there for several months after the show came out too.
-Until I started realising that maybe this wasn't a fluke or a one time thing.
+Until I started realizing that maybe this wasn't a fluke or a one time thing.

 Yeah, it's crazy to think about this 180 that my life has taken.
 I remember when the show first came out, and people really loved it.
 And I was like, "That's amazing.
 It's so cool I got to work on this popular show as my first job."
 But I didn't really think people would care too much about me, at all.
 I mean, I'm on screen for like, two minutes, you know?
 I'm really not that extraordinary.
 But people seemed to disagree!
-And all these tweets and all these followers started pouring in, that I did not anticipate at all.
+And all these tweets and all these followers started pouring in that I did not anticipate at all.
 And people were upset.
 People were very upset over Barb's fate.